3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

 One of the unfortunate realities of life is that people die.
 The music industry, eager to exploit, will often take this opportunity to cash in.
-They'll bastardise the hard work of productive musicians and release posthumous albums, and countless remixes of classic songs with various artists.
+They'll bastardise the hard work of productive musicians and release posthumous albums, and countless remixes of classic songs from various artists.
 Look no further than the discography of Notorious B.I.G, 2pac, Big L, or more recently, XXXTENTACION.
+The latest project from X's estate was an album released in late 2019.
+Out of 25 tracks, 17 tracks had featured artists for a total of 21 guest verses.

 The announcement of _Circles_ was something different.
 Mac was working diligently to finish this album before his untimely death in 2018.
 A significant portion of